Uplands nation: History and building

-Before acquiring the current nation building (1825), the nation held its meetings either in the house of its inspector - the professor who had been appointed by the university to guard over the virtue and behaviour of the students of a particular nation - or in the home of one of its members.
+Before acquiring the current nation building in 1825, the nation held its meetings either in the house of its inspector - the professor who had been appointed by the university to guard over the virtue and behaviour of the students of a particular nation - or in the home of one of its members.
 The steadily increasing size of the library forced the nation to start renting space in 1763, but as late as 1814, the protocol mentions a meeting in the home of the member "J. Almquist", i.e. the later notable writer Carl Jonas Love Almqvist.

 The current building of the nation was built by the master turner Peter Strandman after a fire in 1809, but some of the walls date to sometime before 1770.
 It was acquired by the nation in 1825.
 The nation had previously owned the neighbouring plot for a few years, but sold this to Västmanlands-Dala nation.